 According to the National Center for Welding Education and Training, the birth of welding can be traced back to the Bronze Age more than 5,000 years ago when a clever individual came up with an idea to heat a strong metal like bronze until it melted, then pound it with a hammer to make an object.
 Moving forward a few thousand years, people in Egypt and the Eastern Mediterranean began using welded alloys to make weapons and tools around 1400 B.C.
 This was the beginning of the Iron Age of civilization.

 In the last 100 years, welding processes have proven vital to the economical fabrication of almost all metal items.
 World Wars I and II both depended on quick and reliable methods for joining metals for implements of warfare.
 Over the last 50 years, welding and material joining has become more automated, productive, and safer.
 New processes – such as electron beam welding, friction welding, plasma arc welding, friction stir welding, explosion welding, and laser beam welding – have increased the range of materials and components that can be welded.
-Also, industrial robots and computer-controlled automated welding are used today to improve both quality and productivity.
+In addition, industrial robots and computer-controlled automated welding are used today to improve both quality and productivity.

-What Do Welders, Cutters, Solderers, and Brazers Do?
+What Do Welders, Cutters, Solderers, and Brazers Do

 Basically, welders and solderers use heat to permanently join pieces of metal together.
 Welding is the most common method used to join metal parts in large structures and equipment due to its strength.
 Soldering and brazing are similar processes to welding but are used on electronic and other small equipment and use lower temperatures to melt the filler metal.